criske/spring-jersey-demo/README.md

 #### TODO:
-Make _jax-rs_ decoupled from from String.
+Make _jax-rs_ decoupled from from Spring.
 This includes persistence, security, validation and dependency injection.

 - DI (jsr-330 and jersey 2):
   Started working on a custom binder that auto-scan for components annotated with `@Named`. https://gist.github.com/criske/d2d2bf7f6d7d41898ef2880de4d6a229